Dissertation Topics Focused on Social Media and Young People

 2) Online ‘thinspiration’ and ‘pro-ana’ groups – social media and mental illness

-Social media – especially visual platforms such as Instagram or Snapchat – can significantly influence young people’s sense of body image and body dissatisfaction.
+Social networking – especially visual platforms such as Instagram or Snapchat – can significantly influence young people’s sense of body image and body dissatisfaction.
 Online groups which use ‘thinspiration’ to encourage the use of extreme dieting behaviours have been linked to increased severity of eating disorders.
 Pro-anorexia groups also encourage those already suffering from an eating disorder to not seek help and to actively become more ill.
 How and why are these groups accessed and how do members interact with each other in them?

 Reference: Homewood, J. and Melkonian, M., 2015.
 ‘What factors account for internalisation of the content of pro-ana websites’.
 J Neurol Neurosurg Psychiatry, 86(9), pp.e3-e3.